50 Best Website Color Schemes of 2023

-9. Mangrove Hotel
+18. Mangrove Hotel

-While bright color palettes have practically ruled website deign for a few years, there’s a shift back to more muted palettes for some projects.
+While bright color palettes have practically ruled website design for a few years, there’s a shift back to more muted palettes for some projects.
 The fleshy tone of Mangrove Hotel is warm and compliments the content well.
 (This same color has also been appearing in some Twitter marketing communications.)

-11. Atlanta Brewing
+20. Atlanta Brewing

 Atlanta Brewing also uses a dominant red with plenty of other accent colors.
 Note that the palette is not only part of the website design, but also extends to the product packaging as well.
-They have a pretty wide palette with primary colors as the base and a rich black and white background.
+They have a pretty wide palette with primary colors as the base and a rich black-and-white background.

-Distinction uses the same all black base for its color palette with a rainbow of accent colors.
+Distinction uses the same all-black base for its color palette with a rainbow of accent colors.
 If you want a wide-ranging color palette, this is the way to use the trend effectively.

-15. Pittori di Cinema
+23. Pittori di Cinema

 Minimalism can be in full color as well, as evidenced by Pittori di Cinema.
 The bright yellow scheme with black is a common high-color minimalism option.
 The brighter the color palette for this style, the more on-trend it seems to be.

-17. Proud & Torn
+25. Proud & Torn

 Proud & Torn uses the same jewel-tone concept with a slightly more muted color combination.
 The more subtle color palette helps create visual interest for a website that features a lot of colorless images.